PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Organization/posts/variables/posts.md

 The context object passed to the GraphQL resolvers.
 It contains the API root URL, which is used to construct the media URL for each post.

+## Returns

+A promise that resolves to a connection object containing the posts of the organization.

 ## See

  - Post - The Post model used to interact with the posts collection in the database.